Azeezat-git/devops-tooling-with-apacheELB/nfs-server-project7.md

+# Working on the NFS storage  instance

-# Added 3 new volumes and attached them to the nfs storage instance
+### Added  new volumes and attached them to the nfs storage instance ###

+**Description:** 3 new volumes (10GB each) were created in the same AZ as the storage instance.
+The volume were attached to the storage instance, then partitioned with gdisk utility

 # Viewing the newly added LVM partitions

 ```